LSE MY457: Causal Inference for Observational and Experimental Studies

 1. Causal Frameworks

-This week begins with an introduction to the class, both substantively and administratively.
+We begin with an introduction to the class, both substantively and administratively.

 Lecture